 - Check chain tension before first use and after 1 minute of operation.
 See CHAIN TENSION in the ASSEMBLY section. - Cut wood only.
 Do not cut metal, plastics, masonry, non-wood building materials, etc. - Stop the saw if the chain strikes a foreign object.
-Inspect the saw and repair or replace parts as necessary. - Keep the chain out of dirt and sand.
-Even a small amount of dirt will quickly dull a chain and thus increase the possibility of kickback. - Practice cutting a few small logs using the following techniques to get the "feel" of using your saw before you begin a major sawing operation. - Squeeze the throttle trigger and allow the engine to reach full speed before - cutting.
+Inspect the saw and repair parts as - Reep the chain out of dirt and sand.
+Even a small amount of dirt will quickly dull a chain and increase the possibility of kickback. - Practice cutting a few small logs using the following techniques to get the "feel" of using your saw before you begin a major sawing operation. - Squeeze the throttle trigger and allow the engine to reach full speed before - cutting.
 Begin cutting with the saw frame against the log. - Keep the engine at full speed the entire time you are cutting.
 Allow the chain to cut for you.
 Exert only - light downward pressure.
-If you force the cut, damage to the bar, chain, or engine can result.
-Release the throttle trigger as soon as

-- the cut is completed, allowing the en-gine to idle.
-If you run the saw at full throttle without a cutting load, unnecessary wear can occur to the chain, bar, and engine. - To avoid losing control when cut is complete, do not put pressure on saw at end of cut. - Stop the engine before setting the saw down after cutting
+- Release the throttle trigger as soon as the cut is completed, allowing the engine to idle.
+If you run the saw at full throttle without a cutting load, unnecessary wear can occur to the chain, bar and engine. - To avoid losing control when cut is complete, do not put pressure on saw at end of cut.

+• Stop the engine before setting the saw down.
 TREE FELLING TECHNIQUES

 WARNING: Check for broken or dead branches which can fall while cutting causing serious injury.
-Do not cut near buildings or electrical wires if you do not know the direction of tree fall, nor cut at night since you will not be able to see well, nor during bad weather such as rain, snow, or strong winds, etc. If the tree makes contact with any utility line, the utility company should be notified immediately.
+Do not cut near buildings or electrical wires if you do not know the direction of tree fall, at night since you will not be able to see well, or during bad weather such as rain, snow, or strong winds, etc. If tree makes contact with any utility line, the utility company should be notified immediately.

-- Carefully plan your sawing operation in advance - Clear the work area.
-You need a clear area all around the tree so you can have secure footing. - Study the natural conditions that can cause the tree to fall in a particular direction
+- Carefully plan your sawing operation in advance. - Clear the work area.
+You need a clear area all around the tree so you can have secure footing. - The chain saw operator should keep on the uphill side of the terrain as the tree is likely to roll or slide downhill after it is felled. - Study the natural conditions that can cause the tree to fall in a particular direction.